 “Supporting a community is not always financial,” Leslie says.
 “Volunteerism can be small or large.
 An hour can go a long way to help a community move itself forward.
 It doesn’t have to be all or nothing.”
 Although financial support is important to the life of a synagogue, the couple wants to encourage others to find their niche and volunteer in the Jewish community in ways that are meaningful to the individual, pointing out that “small amounts of good are just as important as the big amounts.”
 The Petchers are a true example of what the Nemer Service Award stands for: giving back to the Jewish community in any way one can and ensuring that the needs of a synagogue are met by the involvement of its members.

-Thank you for supporting the Harry R. Nemer Service Award Dinner.
+Harry R. Nemer Service Award Dinner.